“Etiamsi daremus non esse Deum”

 The American Supreme Court is of course an exception.
 In America, the slave-holding mindset in the white majority is still alive and well.
 It has in fact grown worse.
 Now they have intellectuals who abhor racism with one side of their faces and with other, proclaim incomprehension as to why the blacks, almost all of whom fall under Mitt Romney’s infamous 47%, can’t stop sitting around on their butts, complaining and start earning a living, now that they are ‘free’…..
 (If they don’t get shot by a cop first, coming out the front door, that is.)

-Guess what?
-A cursory glance at history will tell you that 9 of the 18 gents up there on the friezes, were either slave-holders themselves, actively abetted slavery or at best found ‘nothing wrong’ in the owning of slaves.
+To recap, a cursory glance will tell you that 9 of the 18 gents up there on the friezes, were either slave-holders themselves, actively abetted slavery or at best found ‘nothing wrong’ in the owning of slaves.

 In a way, I can understand the friezes in the US Supreme Court.
 They are in fact quite apt, for an institution that has constantly lied to it’s black, latino and aboriginal citizens over the past century, making them believe that it’s justice was accessible to them all, quoting those flowery words of the constitution to tell them that they counted, that they were free.